CHEMeDATA/fixingmolfile/README.md

 ## Results
 [Visualize](index2.html) all extracted structures (image rendering).

+[Short list](index2_short.html) all extracted structures (image rendering).

-Note: The later list does not work locally because of problems with .svg files.
+Note: The later lists do not work locally because of problems with .svg files.

 **Project: click on the structure on the right to edit it.**